Suggested links

 or call (866) 608-8933

-Dr. Cameron has been treating patients for over 20 years and is credited with inventing the pleurectomy with decortication (P/D) surgery that is now widely used to treat pleural mesothelioma.
-P/D is a lung-saving surgical procedure for pleural mesothelioma patients, where the lining of the affected lung is removed yet the lung itself remains intact.
+Dr. Cameron has been treating patients for over 20 years and is credited with inventing the pleurectomy with decortication (P/D) surgery, now widely used to treat pleural mesothelioma.

-Dr. Cameron is a co-founder and former director of the Mesothelioma Applied Research Foundation, the first medical research foundation and the only nonprofit organization committed to the diagnosis and treatment of mesothelioma.
-To date, the charity has been awarded a total of $22.5 million in grant funding.
+He is a co-founder and former director of the Mesothelioma Applied Research Foundation, the first medical research foundation and the only nonprofit organization committed to diagnosing and treating mesothelioma.
+The charity has been awarded $22.5 million in grant funding to date.

-His research has been published in a variety of scientific research papers and academic books related to cancer treatment of the lungs.
+Dr. Cameron’s research has been published in various scientific research papers and academic books related to cancer treatment of the lungs.
 He is also the editor of Practical Oncology, an academic journal.

 Dr. Robert Cameron’s Professional Background